- University of Virginia, B.A., J.D.

 - Alternative Dispute Resolution

-- Professor of Practice
+- Civil Practice

-Zamoff is also the former Executive Vice President and General Counsel of UnitedHealth Group (UHG), a Fortune 15 company, and executive vice president and chief legal officer of its health benefits business, UnitedHealthcare.
+Zamoff is also the former Executive Vice President and General Counsel of UnitedHealth Group (UHG), a Fortune 10 healthcare company based in the Twin Cities, and the former Executive Vice President and Chief Legal Officer of its health benefits business, UnitedHealthcare.
 Zamoff was recognized by Corporate Board Member as one of the “Top 10 GCs to Watch” in America during his tenure at UHG.

-Earlier in his career, Professor Zamoff was an Assistant U.S. Attorney in Philadelphia, prosecuting financial institution fraud, money laundering, and other criminal offenses on behalf of the U.S. Department of Justice.
-He served as deputy chief of the Firearms Unit during rollout of the gun violence prevention program, “Operation Cease Fire.”
+Earlier in his career, Zamoff was an Assistant U.S. Attorney in Philadelphia, prosecuting financial institution fraud, money laundering, and other criminal offenses on behalf of the Department of Justice.
+He served as deputy chief of the Firearms Unit during the rollout of the gun violence prevention program Operation Cease Fire.

 Zamoff has been recognized as one of the top trial lawyers in the nation by the Guide to the Leading U.S. Litigation Lawyers, named one of the “Top 40 Lawyers Under 40” in Washington, D.C., by Washingtonian magazine (prior to relocating to the Twin Cities), and nominated for Trial Lawyer of the Year by Lawyers for Public Justice for his work in connection with the widely reported Tulia, Texas, civil rights lawsuits.

 Zamoff also serves as a hearing chair for the University of Minnesota Sexual Misconduct Hearing Committee and a member of the Campus Committee on Student Behavior.

 Zamoff completed his B.A. in American government and his J.D.
 (Order of the Coif) at the University of Virginia, where he was a member of the Virginia Law Review and moot court champion.
 He serves on the national selection committee for the University of Virginia Jefferson Scholars Program.